Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-data.md

 ### The cellular and tissue specific location of active proteins‌

 A key feature of biological cells is polarity.
 Cellular polarity leads to functional differentiation of different sides of a cell.
 Organs have a spatial organization that reflects function.
-Active proteins (binding partners, transporters, enzymes that interact with a pharmacologically active enzyme) have to be correctly placed in the context of the cell and the organ.
+Active proteins (binding partners, transporters, enzymes that interact with a pharmacologically active compound) have to be correctly placed in the context of the cell and the organ.
 In addition, active transporters have a directionality of the transport, i.e. substance is transported into or out of a cell.

 #### Epithelial polarity: Apical, basolateral

-Organs in PK-Sim® may be covered by an epithelial cell sheet.
+Organs in PK-Sim® may be covered by an epithelial cell layer.
 Epithelial cell membranes have three distinct domains.
 The apical domain is exposed as 'free' surface.
 Basolateral surfaces are opposite to the apical surface and interface the 'interior' of an organ.
 The lateral cell membrane connects epithelial cells to a two dimensional sheet.
 Tight junctions separate basal and apical membrane domains.

-If active processes are part of a PK-Sim® project, the localization (apical or basolateral) of transporters have to be set for key organs:
+If active processes are part of a PK-Sim® project, the localization (apical or basolateral) of transporters has to be set for key organs:

 *   Liver (Basolateral): Transport between cytosol of liver cells and interstitial space